 Guide to Sonoma Plaza and Wine Tasting

-The town of Sonoma is home to California’s largest town square, Sonoma Plaza, which is surrounded by historic buildings, great restaurants, art galleries, and dozens of winery tasting rooms—all of which can be found on a leisurely stroll.
+The town of Sonoma is home to California’s largest town square, and a leisurely stroll through the historic Sonoma Plaza finds restaurants, art galleries, and dozens of winery tasting rooms.

-With more than two dozen wine tasting rooms and several wine bars set on or near Sonoma Plaza, you can sample an amazing selection of local wines by merely walking a few steps.
+With more than two dozen wine-tasting rooms and several wine bars set on or near Sonoma Plaza, you can sample an amazing selection of wines just by walking a few steps.
 Here are a few to explore.

 Sigh

-Start the day on West Napa Street with sparkling wine, as we call the bubbly stuff, and imported Champagne at this stylish “bubble bar.”
-It sports a central bar, window nook, and cushy lounge area.
+Taste sparkling wine and imported Champagne at this stylish “bubble bar.”
+It sports a central bar, window nook, and cushy lounge.

 Jeff Cohn Cellars

-Across the street, check out Jeff Cohn for bold, flavorful Zinfandel.
-This small winery offers Rhône-style wines, as well.
+Across the street, stop in at this friendly tasting room to sip bold, flavorful wines like popular Zinfandel.
+This small winery also offers tasty Rhône-style wines, as well.

 Corner 103

-On the southwest corner of the Sonoma Plaza, Corner 103 has been named 2020’s best tasting room in America by the readers of USA Today.
-It’s the brainchild of Lloyd Davis, who left a New York City career in finance to follow his passion for wine to Sonoma County.
-In addition to wines from most of the American Viticultural Areas in Sonoma County, Davis’ own award-winning wines are poured here.
+Corner 103 has had the honor of being named the best tasting room in America by the readers of USA Today.
+It’s the brainchild of Lloyd Davis, who left a New York City career in finance for his passion for wine.
+Taste area wines and Davis’ own award-winners.

 Pangloss Cellars

-Set in a renovated 1902 building, this spacious, high-style wine lounge includes private tasting rooms, a wine bar, and a variety of seating, all inspired by Voltaire’s Candide.
-They pour their own wines, which include mountain-grown Sonoma Valley Cabernets and Anderson Valley Pinot noirs.
+Set in a renovated 1902 building, this spacious, high-style wine lounge includes private tasting rooms, a wine bar, and a variety of seating.
+Here, you can sample Pangloss wines, which include mountain-grown Sonoma Valley Cabernets and Anderson Valley Pinot Noirs.

 Kamen Estate Wines

-Headed further down East Napa Street, you’ll find the winery from screenwriter Robert Kamen who penned hits like “The Karate Kid” and the wine country-themed “A Walk in the Clouds.”
-Taste through mountain-grown Cabernets and check out the fun, film-themed t-shirts for sale.
+Further down the street, you’ll find the winery of screenwriter Robert Kamen, who penned hits like “The Karate Kid” and the wine country-themed “A Walk in the Clouds.”
+Taste mountain-grown Cabernets and check out the fun, film-themed t-shirts for sale.

 Enoteca Della Santina

-Based on the Italian concept of an enoteca as a place to sample, drink, and buy wine from local producers, this wine bar and shop dedicates its 250+ “wine wall” to showcasing hard-to-find gems from both Sonoma winemakers and the world at large.
-Wines are offered by the flight, glass, or bottle, and you can order Tuscan soul food from the Della Santina’s restaurant located right next door.
+Based on the Italian word “enoteca” as a place to sample, drink, and buy wine — this wine bar and shop boasts 250 plus hard-to-find gems from Sonoma and the world.
+You can even order tasty Tuscan fare from the Della Santina’s restaurant next door.

 Sojourn Cellars